Wall Panelling: Different Types to Elevate Your Interiors

 Style: Timeless, formal, classic

-Shaker-style panelling (also known as wainscoting) features rectangular frames created with MDF or wood strips, applied directly to the wall.
-It adds structure and a sophisticated charm, especially in period or Georgian-inspired homes.
+Shaker-style panelling uses rectangular frames made from MDF or wood strips applied directly to walls.
+It adds structure and sophistication, especially in Georgian or period homes.

 2. Tongue and Groove Panelling